The majority of the leadership style you come across concern themselves with it whereas distributed leadership style does not.

 Distributed Leadership Advantages

-If the leader apparently is the only person in charge of the place and the sole person to make decisions, then what happens if that leader is not around?
+If the leader is the only person in charge of the place and the sole person to make decisions, what happens if that leader is not around?

 Distributed leadership style allows corporations to rely on multiple administration heads to control and manage situations.